Share to: share facebook share twitter share wa share telegram print page

 Overview

-PostPet takes place in a virtual room where the user's pet resides.[1]
+PostPet takes place in a virtual room, which can be decorated to the user's liking[2] using plug-in software,[3] where the user's pet resides.[4]
 When a user receives an email message from another user of PostPet, their pets interact with each other on-screen as the message is exchanged.
-When a reply is sent, your pet temporarily disappears in order to deliver the message.[2]
+When a reply is sent, your pet temporarily disappears in order to deliver the message.[5]
 Pets start out inexperienced at deliveries, and may find themselves going on detours.
-The pets will also write messages to the owners from the delivery destination, updating them on what's happening, and sometimes for no reason at all but to chat.[1]
-They may even send messages out to other addresses of their own accord,[3] often about their owner.[4]
+The pets will also write messages to the owners from the delivery destination, updating them on what's happening, and sometimes for no reason at all but to chat.[4]
+They may even send messages out to other addresses of their own accord,[6] often about their owner,[7] and will keep a personal diary.[2]

-Users can feed their pets a variety of treats,[3] though they do not die if they are not fed.
-Their mood depends on their success in delivering mail.
+Users can feed their pets a variety of treats,[6] though they do not die if they are not fed.
+At the end of a pet's lifespan, they leave, and the user is able to adopt a new pet.[8]
 The user can pet or hit their pet using their mouse cursor, which invokes a positive or negative response respectively.
-Pets get dirty while delivering mail and require baths to be cleaned.[1]
+Pets become dirty while delivering mail and require baths to be cleaned.
+Pets' mood depends on their success in delivering mail,[4] and they cannot deliver mail if not properly cares for.[3]
+PostPet 2001 introduced the ability to give your pet toys, which they have unique reactions to.[8]
+An online community service with gameplay elements was also offered to users of the software, called PostPet Park,[9] available with a subscription.
+The service offered downloads for new toys and snacks,[3] among other features.

 Characters